Import high-quality imagery with very good clarity and enjoy the privilege of having a clear view of your project site within seconds.

 a) Automatic

 This is the predefined option.
-If we choose this as our preferred way of calculating the quality of our imported Imagery, Plex-Earth 5D will calculate the optimal amount of tiles to be captured based on a predefined number of tiles and the time needed for the software to collect and fetch all individual images comprising our Imagery Mosaic, depending on the size of the specified area.
+If we choose this as our preferred way of calculating the quality of our imported Imagery, Plex-Earth will calculate the optimal amount of tiles to be captured based on a predefined number of tiles and the time needed for the software to collect and fetch all individual images comprising our Imagery Mosaic, depending on the size of the specified area.

 b) Custom

 This is the option to make if we are looking to adjust the quality of our imported Imagery manually.
-In this case, we will be given the opportunity to define our preferred zoom level once we have specified the area to be covered with Imagery, and Plex-Earth 5D will subsequently provide us with an accurate estimation regarding the number of tiles necessary, depending on the zoom level and the size of the specified area.
+In this case, we will be given the opportunity to define our preferred zoom level once we have specified the area to be covered with Imagery, and Plex-Earth will subsequently provide us with an accurate estimation regarding the number of tiles necessary, depending on the zoom level and the size of the specified area.

 Step 2: Create Imagery Mosaic

-In order to import an Imagery Mosaic, we select the ''Import Imagery Mosaic'' command from the Imagery Panel of Plex-Earth 5D and pick our desired way of specifying Imagery cover area.
+In order to import an Imagery Mosaic, we select the Import Imagery Mosaic command from the Imagery Panel of Plex-Earth and pick our desired way of specifying the Imagery cover area.

 1) Specify in Drawing

-We can opt for this method by clicking ''Specify in drawing'' on the Basemap Imagery Palette, as shown in the screenshot below:
+We can opt for this method by clicking Specify in drawing on the Basemap Imagery Palette:

-We are then prompted to define the extents of our imported Imagery by either specifying the first and second corner points of our rectangle, or using a polyline in our drawing:
+We are then prompted to define the extents of our imported Imagery by either specifying the first and second corner points of our rectangle or using a polyline in our drawing:

 In this example, we are going to create a rectangle with our cursor, as demonstrated in the screenshot below:

-Once we have picked our preferred zoom level, we click ''Select'' and Plex-Earth 5D activates the Mosaic Editor and the Capture Imagery Palette, providing us with the ability to capture all tiles by clicking ''Start capturing now!'', as demonstrated in the screenshot below:
+Once we have picked our preferred zoom level, we click Select and Plex-Earth activates the Mosaic Editor and the Capture Imagery Palette, providing us with the ability to capture all tiles by clicking Start capturing now!:

-In case we would like to get rid of unnecessary tiles before capturing our Imagery, we can hit the ''CLOSE'' button on the Capture Imagery Palette and click ''Select tiles in drawing'' on the Mosaic Editor, as highlighted in the screenshot below:
+In case we would like to get rid of unnecessary tiles before capturing our Imagery, we can hit the CLOSE button on the Capture Imagery Palette and click Select tiles in drawing on the Mosaic Editor:

-After clicking ''Select tiles in drawing'' on the Mosaic Editor, we are given the option to select the tiles we would like to capture by point or by rectangle.
+After clicking Select tiles in drawing on the Mosaic Editor, we are given the option to select the tiles we would like to capture by a point or by a rectangle.
 It is also possible to select or unselect all tiles, as well as to revert our selection with the click of a button.
-Once we have selected the tiles we would like to keep, we hit the ''Captured x selected tiles'' icon on the Mosaic Editor:
+Once we have selected the tiles we would like to keep, we hit the Captured x selected tiles icon on the Mosaic Editor:

-Once done, Plex-Earth 5D captures the selected tiles and gives us a clear view of our project site:
+Once done, Plex-Earth captures the selected tiles and gives us a clear view of our project site:

 Which only gets better as we zoom in: